Skip to main content

 Importance of Supplementary Pensions

-Given the evolving nature of public pensions and the increasing uncertainty surrounding retirement income, many Italians are encouraged to consider supplementary pension options.
-These additional plans can help bridge the gap between expected retirement income and actual living expenses, ensuring financial stability in retirement.
+Given the evolving nature of public pensions and the increasing focus on long-term retirement planning, many workers are encouraged to consider supplementary pension options.
+These additional plans can help bridge the gap between expected retirement income and actual living expenses, ensuring greater financial stability in retirement.

 Payroll in Italy